Best Gas Hot Water Heaters for Home Use: Buying Tips, Pros and Cons

 It’s important to read the warranty terms carefully to understand what is covered and for how long.

-Gas water heaters can vary in cost depending on the type and features of the unit.
-The price range for a basic tank-type gas water heater can start at around $500, but more advanced models with features like high energy efficiency and longer warranties can cost upwards of $1,000.
+Gas hot water heaters can vary in cost depending on the type and features of the unit.
+The price range for a basic tank-type model can start at around $500, but more advanced models with features like high energy efficiency and longer warranties can cost upwards of $1,000.

 Conclusion